Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 ### BENCHMARKING: THE ULTIMATE SHOWDOWN WITH DETAILED METRICS

-Claims of speed are meaningless without hard data.
-Let's dive deep into the benchmarking methodology and results.
+Claims of speed mean nothing without data.
+Let's dive into the benchmarking methodology and results.

 #### BENCHMARK METHODOLOGY

-To ensure fair and comprehensive testing, I developed two distinct benchmarking approaches:
+I developed two benchmarking approaches:

 1. **CLI Tool Benchmarks**: A bash script that compares cisv against popular command-line CSV tools (miller, csvkit, rust-csv, xsv) across different file sizes, measuring both time and memory usage for row counting and column selection operations.

-2. **Node.js Library Benchmarks**: A JavaScript benchmark suite using the Benchmark.js library to measure operations per second, throughput, and latency for both synchronous and asynchronous parsing modes.
+2. **Node.js Library Benchmarks**: A JavaScript benchmark suite using Benchmark.js to measure operations per second, throughput, and latency for both synchronous and asynchronous parsing modes.

-The benchmarks test with progressively larger files (1K, 100K, 1M, and 10M rows) to understand how performance scales.
-Each test is run multiple times to ensure consistency, and includes both "parse only" and "parse + data access" scenarios to measure real-world usage patterns.
+The benchmarks test with progressively larger files (1K, 100K, 1M, and 10M rows).
+Each test runs multiple times for consistency, and includes both "parse only" and "parse + data access" scenarios to measure real-world usage.

 #### CLI PERFORMANCE RESULTS

-Testing the raw C implementation against other command-line tools reveals the massive performance gap:
+Testing the raw C implementation against other command-line tools reveals the performance gap:

 ```ascii
 ┌─────────────────────────────────────────────────────────────────────┐